codersaiful/woo-product-table/readme.txt

 == Changelog ==

+= 5.0.2 =
+* Added: new column Tick sign added for showing status of add to cart button event.
+* Code Optimized
+* Bug fixed

 = 5.0.1 =
 * Fixed: Column arranging issue from dashboard issue has been fixed.
 * Code Optimized